BACKCOUNTRY SKIING COURSES

 - 2 Eight hour field day sessions

-- 4:1 Low ratio field instruction
+- 4:1 Low-ratio field instruction

 - Course sanctioned by American Avalanche Association

--Accurately interpret and implement daily avalanche forecasts
+-Interpret and implement avalanche forecasts

 -Communicate more effectively with your partners

--Learn how to execute an avalanche rescue
+-Preform an avalanche rescue

-Field Group Ratio: 4:1
+Field Group Ratio: 4:1 max

 Prerequisites: